The Game of Golf

 The Spirit of the Game

-Players are expected to know the rules, record their scores accurately, and show respect to the course and other competitors.
-Etiquette is central to golf’s culture and preserves both pace and enjoyment for all.
+Unlike many other sports, golf does not have referees watching every move.
+Instead, it depends on the honour system and the honesty of its players. know the rules, record their scores accurately, and show respect to the course and other competitors.
+Etiquette is central to golf’s culture and upholds both pace and enjoyment for all.

 - Observe silence while another player prepares to hit.